gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 When Gardener creates the VPC, it will automatically enable IPv6 on the VPC and create an IPv6 Gateway.

-**`networks.zones[].ipv6CidrBlock` is required** for every zone in this case.
+`networks.zones[].ipv6CidrBlock` is **optional** for Gardener-managed VPC.
 Each zone contains one VSwitch, and `ipv6CidrBlock` specifies which `/64` subnet from the VPC's `/56` IPv6 CIDR block is assigned to that zone's VSwitch.
 The value is an integer in the range **0–255**.
 For example, if the VPC IPv6 CIDR is `2408:xxxx::/56`, then setting `ipv6CidrBlock: 0` on a zone assigns `2408:xxxx:0::/64` to that zone's VSwitch, and `ipv6CidrBlock: 1` assigns `2408:xxxx:1::/64` to another zone's VSwitch.

-Values must be **unique across all zones** in the same shoot.
+If `ipv6CidrBlock` is omitted for a zone, Gardener uses the zone's **array index** in `networks.zones` as the default value (first zone → 0, second zone → 1, and so on).
+Since zones can only be appended (not reordered), this default is stable across reconciliation cycles.

+Effective values — whether explicit or defaulted from the array index — must be **unique across all zones**.
+If you mix explicit and omitted values, admission validates that no default index collides with an explicit value in another zone and reports an error if it does.

 ### User-provided VPC (`networks.vpc.id`)